Scripting 6.4. Files

 Writing a file

-To append the contents of an existing string at the end of an existing text file, you use
+To append text at the end of an existing file, you use

-where, as with file names, directoryName$ can be relative to the directory of the script (e.g. "data", or "yesterday/data", or "../project2/yesterday/data") or an absolute path (e.g. "C:/Documents and Settings/Paolo/project1/yesterday/data" on Windows or "/Users/Paolo/project1/yesterday/data" on the Mac).
-If the directory already exists, this command does nothing.
+where, as with file names, folderPath$ can be relative to the folder of the script (e.g. “data”, or “yesterday/data”, or “../project2/yesterday/data”) or an absolute path (e.g. C:/Users/Paolo/project1/yesterday/data on Windows or “/Users/Paolo/project1/yesterday/data” on the Mac).
+If the folder already exists, this command does nothing.

 You can delete an existing file with the function

-If the file does not exist, these commands do nothing.
+If the file does not exist, this command does nothing.

 Example: writing a table of squares